Wa State: Administrative divisions

 In the sections below, names in bold indicate county seats.
 Names with "quotation marks" are pinyin transcriptions of Mandarin while names in italics are Burmese transcriptions of Mandarin.
 Although Mandarin is one of the four working languages of Wa State, some Mandarin administrative names are non-canonical.
 For example, 班阳区 and 邦洋区 are two different transcriptions of the same official Wa or Dai name of Pang Yang District.

 Northern area

-Wa State's northern area is divided into three counties, two special districts, and one economic development zone.
-Each county is further divided into districts; there are 21 districts in total.
+Wa State's northern area is divided into four counties and one special district.
+Each county is further divided into districts; there are 25 districts in total.